Ammar Al-Beik: Career

 His invitation to the 63rd Annual Venice Film Festival - Official Selection (2006), was a first in the history of Syrian cinema, where he received the Provincia Autonoma di Trento Doc/It- Award for his film “I Am the One Who Brings Flowers to Her Grave”.
 Since then, this film has been touring the world to be screened in the most prestigious film festivals and events including Berlin, Locarno, Rotterdam, the MoMA and the Centre Pompidou.

 Among other awards, al-Beik won The Liege Mayor Award at the 7th Liege International Video Film Festival for his film ‘Light Harvest' (2000) in Belgium, as well as the Jury Prize in the 11th Brisbane International Film Festival for 'When I Color My Fish' (2002) in Australia, and a special reward from the International Federation for Cinema Club "FICC" for his "They were Here’(2002) in Italy.

-In just a little over a decade al-Beik has become one of the region's leading filmmakers.
+Over the past decade, Al-Beik has established a prominent career as a filmmaker in the region.

 Equally accomplished in both genres, his photographs have been shown in venues throughout the Middle East, Europe and the US.
 Since joining Ayyam gallery in 2007, al-Beik has participated in solo and group exhibitions, as well as in many international art fairs.

-As a result of his great artistic range and background, al-Beik's photographs possess a cinematic quality that can only be found amidst the portfolio of a seasoned image-maker.
+As a result of his artistic range and background, al-Beik's photographs possess a cinematic quality.
 Forever embracing experimentation, he works with an assortment of techniques.
 Often materializing in the form of large ultra-chrome prints, his photographs toy with the manipulation of light and contrast and delve into the art of visual storytelling, holding the narrative of his subjects up with careful scrutiny and heightened sensitivity.